cschladetsch/KAI/Readme.md

 Then we push the **print** function onto the stack (which is built-in), then execute that too.

-The result is a stack with the integer value 3 on at the top.
+The result is an empty stack with the console output of "3".

 ## Rho